Sinan Albayrak

 Sinan Taymin Albayrak (born 27 February 1973) is a Turkish TV and film actor.
 He is the brother of journalist and activist Hakan Albayrak.

 Early life

 Sinan Albayrak was born in Hanau, in the German State of Hesse to Ziya Albayrak, who went to Germany in the early 1960s, seeking work as part of a formal guest worker programme, and his wife Gülbeyaz Albayrak.
 The Albayraks are of Circassian origin (Hatuqwai and Kabarday).
 He graduated from Istanbul University State Conservatory, where he took lessons from Yıldız Kenter.
+He had leading roles in medical series "Sen de Gitme" and comedy series "Yalaza".
+He was cast in many popular series.

 Personal life

 He lives in Istanbul with his wife Seda.